dgrumm/buzzworthy_demo_python/README.md

 #TODO: Update this so that Guide-Rails users can follow along.
-#TODO: add documentation for webhook setup - troubleshooting webhook issue
+#TODO: add documentation for webhook setup - troubleshooting webhook issue... again

 This is a small demonstration of modern CI/CD tooling, shamelessly borrowed and adapted from Rob van der Leek